Spotify not playing offline. I just bought the Spotify Duo plan recently and i cant play any song on my phone when im offline.

 Q3.
 Where to find Spotify downloaded music location?

 There is no way to check the Spotify downloaded music location on iOS devices.
 But by default, all downloaded Spotify songs are stored on your Android devices through this path: Android/data/com.spotify.mobile.android.ui/files/spotifycache/Storage/.
 You have to know even if you find where does Spotify downloads go on your device, you cannot listen to them out of the Spotify player due to DRM.
-Hence, using Tunelf Spotibeat Music Converter to download Spotify songs and get Spotify local files is more recommended.
+Hence, using Tunelf Spotibeat Music Converter to download Spotify songs and get Spotify local files is recommended.

 Q4.
 How to delete Spotify downloads?